 - Toiletries

-- Charging cables for cellular telephones (1x cord per claim).
+- Charging cables for cellular telephones (one cord per device)

-- Personal health items including contact lenses, eyeglasses, hearing aids, artificial teeth, dental bridges or prosthetic devices
+- Personal health items, including hearing aids, artificial teeth, dental bridges, or prosthetic devices

 - Business samples